 Greatly influenced by Charles Mingus, Lymberiou captures the spontaneity and unpredictability of jazz through extended compositions.
 The moods of the music swing as much as the rhythms do, and inevitably move her audiences, both inside and out.

 Liberté-Anne Lymberiou spent nearly 5 years in New York City since 2012.
 However, in a strange and unfortunate turn of events, after paying a quick visit back to family in Montreal, she was forced by US immigration laws to remain in her native land.
-Having said this, the bandleader has managed to find a silver lining in this shocking and absurd situation, and is now taking up the challenge to build a Montreal edition of the Liberté Big Band, which already performed to a numerous and welcoming audience in May 2017.
+Having said this, the bandleader has managed to find a silver lining in this shocking and absurd situation, and took up the challenge to build a Montreal edition of the Liberté Big Band.
+This band holds a bi-monthly residency at Résonance Café where they host “PROVA”, a public rehearsal workshop.

-Lymberiou plans to eventually return to the States, but for now is focusing on growing the Montreal Formation, as well as developing new works through a research and development grant provided by the Canada Council for the Arts.
+For now, the bandleader is focusing on growing the Montreal Formation, as well as developing new works through research and creation grants provided by the Canada Council for the Arts.

 Montreal Formation is the Canadian equivalent of the Liberté Big Band (therefore formally called Liberté Big Band:Montreal Formation).
 This ensemble is born out of the necessity for bandleader Liberté-Anne Lymberiou to have a big band “live” in Montreal.
 The reason being that, at the moemnt, she is forced to go through long and arduous immigration procedures for a return to New York City, which had been her home for nearly five years, and the birthplace of the Liberté Big Band.